twannasleep/nerd-swap/PLANNING.md

 ## Notes

-- Project has a working base with Next.js, TypeScript, and Chakra UI
+- Project has a working base with Next.js, TypeScript, and Mantine UI
 - Dark/light mode functionality is already implemented
-- Consider adjusting the UI components to match Uniswap V2 style while leveraging Chakra UI
+- Consider adjusting the UI components to match Uniswap V2 style while leveraging Mantine UI
 - The features directory structure needs to be populated with the planned features